-Walking through Detroit Kid City – with locations in Southfield, Clinton Township and, coming in fall 2018, Dearborn – is like stepping back in time and right into a dollhouse.
+Walking through Detroit Kid City – with locations in Southfield, Clinton Township and, arriving by January 2019, Dearborn – is like stepping back in time and right into a dollhouse.

 You won’t see any plastic slides or ball pits at this indoor play cafe.
 Instead, you’ll discover a custom little town complete with a pint-sized automotive factory, bank, barbershop, post office, pizzeria and music studio.
 After all, the importance of play in child development is key, and this spot is designed to spark that sort of imaginative creativity.

 Business is brisk, says general manager Garrett Dixon.
 “The community really needs something where parents interact with the kids,” he says.